 Perspectives gathered from these many sources gradually formed the desire for an instrument that possessed the greatest possible subtlety in tone colour variations, combined with strong projection.
 All indications were that this sensitivity and power could only be achieved using a very light-weight soundboard.
 The solution was provided by the use of a cone made from thin strips of wood, and experiments with bowed cones began in 1993.

 In 1995 I brought all of my experimental work together into a new acoustic design, which has been in a process of continuing development since then.
 The present spherical body was developed in 1998, and has now been used making instruments in a variety of styles and sizes.
-These instruments have been directed towards any musicians from East or West whose interests involve a subtle exploration of tone colour combined with unprecedented strength and projection.
+These instruments have been directed towards any musicians from East or West who like to use a broad range of tone colours in their music.